Sport

 Following 132 matches and 6808 overs, Jumble called time on his international Test career in 2008 with his everlasting presence in Test cricket stamped on the game.

-Lancashire’s own James Anderson is one of the most recognisable Test swing bowlers of the last two decades thanks to his 689 wickets from a staggering 182 matches, the most games played of anyone in the top 10 Test wicket-takers.
+Another member of the English bowling hall of fame, James Anderson has been one of the most recognisable Test swing bowlers of the last two decades thanks to his 704 wickets from a staggering 188 matches, the most games played of anyone in the top 10 Test wicket-takers.

-During his 339 innings, ‘Jimmy’ became a feared opponent to stare down from the other end of the wicket and his bowling attack partnership with Stuart Broad in recent years has led to England picking up vital wickets in games.
+During his 350 innings, ‘Jimmy’ became a feared opponent to stare down from the other end of the wicket and his bowling attack partnership with Stuart Broad led to England picking up vital wickets in games.

 It was on his debut against Zimbabwe in 2003 that the English cricket faithful immediately fell in love with Anderson’s frosted tips and mountain of swing as the fast bowler went 5-73 in his opening innings, four of which were pearlers that clattered the pegs.